LukeTRyan/KrakenBrewing/KrakenBrewing/content/post/2021-04-12-mango-sour-gose.md

 ---
 title: Mango Sour (Gose)
 date: 2021-04-12T02:28:34.049Z
+tags:
+  - Mango
+  - Sour
-tags: "Mango  Sour  Berliner Weisse  Gose  Fruit Ale Lactobacillus "
+  - Berliner Weisse
+  - Gose
+  - Fruit
+  - Ale
+  - Lactobacillus
 ---
 Time for another sour!
 This time it's going to be Mango, utilising 3kg of mango puree.
 The process will be the same kettle sour as my previous ones: